jenkinsci/custom-war-packager/README.md

       dir: jenkins.yml
 ```

-There are more options available.
+There are more options available
-See the linked demos for examples.
+See the linked demos and the automated tests for examples.

 #### BOM support